 Lake Manawa State Park

 Experience fall at Lake Manawa State Park!
 Whether you take a drive around the lake, spend time hiking the trails, or set up for a picnic, you’ll get to enjoy all the sights and sounds of autumn.
-Admission is free for Iowa residents, with a $5 cost for out-of-state visitors.

 Lewis & Clark Monument Scenic Overlook